sebawita/articles/Introduction-to-Nativescript.md

 ### 2) Next we need to create an Angular UI component, which will do few things:
   * Inject the UserService(created in the previous step) component.
 See the constructor,
-  * Expose the login function from the UserService and do something on success or error,
+  * Expose the signup function from the UserService and do something on success or error,
   * Assign templateUrl to an HTML file containing the UI definion

 ```JavaScript